GenomicDataInfrastructure/oneplusmg-framework/pages/data-models-ontologies.md

 <span class="badge badge-warning">Required<i class="fa-sharp fa-regular fa-star"></i></span>

 The Phenopacket standard is designed to allow phenotypic information to be exchanged in a consistent standardised and structured format.
 It links phenotypic information with individual, genetic, and disease information.
 Phenopackets are already used by the rare disease community, for example in the Solve-RD project and RD-Connect, which makes them ideal as a standard to drive the exchange of phenotypic information between nodes or services.
+*Currently only required for the Rare Disease use case.
+Others under review.

 ## [DCAT](https://www.w3.org/TR/vocab-dcat-3/)
 <span class="badge badge-warning">Required<i class="fa-sharp fa-regular fa-star"></i></span>